Chupalika/Koduck/README.md

 # Koduck

 ## Introduction
 Koduck is a Discord bot framework written in Python!
 Originally, I'd developed a bot named [KoduckBot](https://github.com/Chupalika/KoduckBot) that provides info from a game.
 After some time it occurred to me that I might want to create a similar bot for other games.
 The only differences would be the functions that collected and outputted game data.
 And also my code was a bit messy...
 So I got the idea to create a general bot with basic functions - this would be the base template - then add functions as needed.
-I tried to design it to be easy to learn and use, but I think it might be turning out too complex. :|
+I tried to design it to be easy to learn and use, but I think it might be turning out to be too complex. :|

 The goal of Koduck is to give bot developers a quick start and several implemented features that might be useful, such as spam prevention using cooldowns, data storage and access using text files, and logging.
+Koduck was intended for providing info and stats from game data and not really for managing roles and other administrative things in large servers, but it could probably be tweaked to include those purposes.

 ## Features
 - Add bot commands easily!